-“This is a really exciting contract for us to win back,” says JSD Managing Director, Susanne Malim, who remembers working on that very first range.
-“Ocado currently has thousands of delivery drivers and is growing exponentially, thanks to its market-leading approach to the online food sector.
-We have worked with the client since 2015 to develop this new entirely bespoke collection, which launches in September 2017.
-Ocado knew that the existing uniform – much of it from low cost stock ranges – did not reflect its image and had received negative customer feedback.
-We set out to give the company a bespoke uniform that lives up to its distinct brand.”
+We worked with the client for 22 months to develop this bespoke multi-layered collection.
+Ocado knew that the previous uniform – much of it from low cost stock ranges – did not reflect its image and had negative customer feedback.
+JSD set out to give the company a bespoke uniform that lives up to its distinct brand and has fit-for-purpose design elements and fabrics.
+Throughout the design phase, we consulted with the Ocado marketing and operations teams and with the CSMs.

 “We developed advanced performance fabrics to give Ocado its first ever range of high vis layered workwear,” explains our in-house designer, Christina Burke.
 “It was a first for JSD to incorporate such high visibility into each garment: the reflective elements across every item ensure drivers can be seen in the dark.
 We also colour matched tones to the client’s brand palette – soft apple green and Ocado grey.
 Every item carries the distinctive Ocado ‘swirl’ logo in a reflective print.”

 The three-layer bonded fabric that JSD created for the soft shell jacket has a unique tweed-like effect that is breathable and waterproof.
 The cargo trousers are designed with multi-functional pockets to hold the equipment that Ocado’s delivery drivers need.
 Another vital layering item is the polo shirt in a wickable, high tech fabric.
 Even the baseball caps glow in the dark.

 Extensive health and safety, visibility and wash tests were conducted by JSD.
 That was followed by comprehensive wearer trials, with modifications made to uniform items where necessary, in response to the drivers’ feedback.